ncontrerasortiz/Guazuma_Bioinformatics/notebook_NCO/0000_NotesPoints.md

 	1. Trinity assembly ok
 	2. Trinity Assembly quality assesment (next!)
 		- RNA-seq reads representation: OK
-		- Representation of full-length protein coding
+		- Representation of full-length protein coding: Aqui voy corriendo... en full_protein/
-		- Detonate: compares different assemblies
 		- TransRate

-		- rnaQuast, uses databases, for de novo assemblies**
+2. Then do blastx of no hits reads of fastqscreen
 	2. then bowtie of reads to transcriptome to asses level of expression
 2. Bowtie